How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

     {
         // Code to handle service-specific logic
-        // This block will execute when the code is running as a service }
+        // This block will execute when the code is running as a service OutputDebugString(L"Running as a service");
-    else
+        return 0;
-    {
+    }
     // Code to handle non-service logic
-        // This block will execute when the code is running as a regular application }
+    // This block will execute when the code is running as a regular application

     return 0;
 }
 ```
  I will demonstrate how to utilize an application as a Windows service, showcasing the ability to distinguish between service-specific and non-service execution.
 The provided code snippet will serve as an example to illustrate this differentiation.